 The Australian data analysis was carried out in the following steps (Brooks et al., 2015):

-Familiarisation with the qualitative material (reading and rereading the transcripts; noting initial thoughts and ideas);
+Familiarisation with the qualitative material;

-Preliminary identification and coding of key themes (independently or related to the a priori theoretical framework);
+Preliminary identification and coding of key themes (related to the a priori theoretical framework);

-Organise emerging themes into meaningful clusters (amalgamation of codes into potential themes; begin to define relationships between clusters; and produce initial mind maps);
+Organise emerging themes into meaningful clusters;

-Define an initial coding template (based on a subset of responses that captures a good cross-section of the experiences and themes as a whole);
+Define an initial coding template;

-Apply the initial template to further data and modify as necessary (for unlimited iterations to allow rich and comprehensive representation; update mind maps);
+Apply the initial template to further data and modify as necessary;

-Finalise the template and apply it to the full data set (with updates to mind maps).
+Finalise the template and apply it to the full data set.

 Contextualising these themes in relation to a priori frameworks and interpreting them (reviewing themes; checking whether themes work in relation to the coded extracts and transcripts; final update of the mind maps).